 If you have a preschooler, this kids coding app is definitely worth a look.

-- This application and over thirty others are primarily Montessori focused developed by Ekodia academy.
-Their aim is to give parents and children a full-fledged digital preschool experience where parents will not have to worry about their children not getting optimum education and training during times like COVID-19.
+- This application and over 30 others are primarily Montessori focused developed by Ekodia academy.
+Their aim is to give parents and children a full-fledged digital preschool experience.

-- It has over sixty levels of difficulty which is actually a lot for a child to be engaged in and develop better learning capacities while playing.
+- It has over 60 levels of difficulty which is actually a lot for a child to be engaged in and develop better learning capacities while playing.

-- Maria Montessori and Jean Piaget are the inspirations behind this Montessori system.
-Hence, you can be assured that your child will turn out to be a better learner in the future.
+- Maria Montessori and Jean Piaget are the inspirations behind this Montessori system so you can be assured that your child will turn out to be a better learner in the future.

-If you want to make programming fun for your kids, this coding app is a great choice.
+If you want to make computer programming fun for your kids, this coding app is a great choice.
 I mean, what kid doesn’t like dinosaurs?

 Daisy the Dinosaur is a coding app for kids as young as 4 years old.